EmployeeIssues.comU.S. Employee Rights in Plain English

 About Veterans' Preference

-Veterans' preference means that, under the Veterans' Employment Opportunities Act, qualified ex-military members (veterans) are entitled to receive preferential treatment in hiring for Federal government jobs (including civilian military jobs and homeland security jobs).
+Veterans' preference means that, under the Veterans' Employment Opportunities Act (Veterans' Preference Act for short), qualified ex-military members are entitled to receive preferential treatment in hiring for Federal government jobs, including civilian military jobs and homeland security jobs.

-Veterans' preference also means that qualified veterans are entitled to retention preference during a Federal reduction in force (RIF), which is a layoff in plain English.
+Veterans' preference also means that qualified ex-military members are entitled to retention preference during a Federal reduction in force (RIF).
+In plain English, this means that eligible veterans have a better shot at surviving layoffs than other Federal employees.

 Another benefit of veterans' preference entitles qualified ex-military members to apply for Federal job openings that are not open to the general public.

-To be eligible for the benefits of veterans' preference, you must first qualify for five or ten veterans' preference points, which the hiring authority will add to your candidate rating or civil service exam score.
+To be eligible for veterans' preference benefits, you must first qualify for five or ten veterans' preference points, which the hiring authority will add to your candidate rating or civil service exam score.

 Regardless of the number of points for which you qualify, veterans' preference does not guarantee that you will land a Federal government job.
 It also does not entitle you to preferential treatment in all employment matters.